 The Bachelor of Science in Cloud Computing - AWS track (BSCC AWS) degree program prepares IT professionals with hands-on knowledge and practical application of cloud computing infrastructure, platform, and software.
 Students will learn of the business advantages of moving to the cloud including functions specific to compute, storage, database, networking, and security.
 Students will earn foundational and associate level certifications from major cloud providers such as Amazon Web Services (AWS) and Microsoft Azure, and vendor agnostic certifications such as CompTIA, Linux, and ITIL.
 Students will learn how to manage the security of cloud deployed applications, work with DevOps principles, and global Identity and Access Management (IAM) functions.
-The curriculum emphasizes working and security, scripting and programming, data management, business of IT, web development, and exposure to other cloud environments.
+The curriculum emphasizes working in the AWS cloud environment and builds upon a core IT curriculum that includes systems and services, networking and security, scripting and programming, data management, business of IT, web development, and exposure to other cloud environments.
 Students seeking the BS in Cloud Computing - AWS track degree demonstrate additional competencies in software, engineering, operations, architecture, and development for cloud-based computing solutions across multiple industries.